 These arguments against Intelligent Design are a variation of the Argument from Evil.
 For instance, if human bodies were perfectly designed, then they should potentially resist all diseases.
 They would never become old and weak, and we would not be subject to death by diseases and old age.
 Since suffering, diseases, old age, and death exist, therefore, it is implied that our bodies are not perfectly designed.
 The existence of evil in this world implies that God did not design the world perfectly.
 It now follows that either God produces imperfect designs so He must be imperfect.
 Or, there is no God.

 This argument works because the Argument from Evil works.
 In fact, it is the Argument from Evil.
-Even if it is framed in different terms, the essence of the argument is identical to the Argument from Evil.
+Even if it is framed in different terms, the essence of the argument is unchanged.
+You can frame the argument from evil either as suffering or as badly designed bodies.

 This is when we have to look at things differently where “design” is natural and the seeming “absence of design” is also natural.
 Design arises in nature because of purpose—to assist the living entity’s enjoyment.
 But the suffering also arises in nature because of purpose—to purify the soul of the desire for enjoyment.
 Therefore, Evil is also designed, but the purposes behind good and evil are different.